trek-view/basecamp/_posts/2021-04-16-measuring-condition-cycle-paths-phone-update.md

 This is a really flexible app and offers lots of advanced features to integrate raw data from the sensors onto your iPhone, iPad or Apple Watch into other software.

 Sensor data can be sampled with up to 100Hz (depending on the version of your iOS device and fore or background mode).
+Note, not all sensors on the device can sample at such a high rate.
+For example, almost all mobile devices including all Apple devices receive GPS at the rate of 1Hz.

 The raw sensor data can then be exported into csv or JSON files for analysis in other products.
 Critically the raw sensor data contains `acceleration.x`, `acceleration.y`, `acceleration.z` reported by the accelerometer.